-Section 89 - Binding private rulings
+Section 89 - Binding private rulings (submission originally made in 2020)

-- 143. The overall object of a binding private ruling (BPR) is to allow SARS to provide individual taxpayers or "classes" of taxpayers with its views in relation to transactions or facts that are specific to them only. - 144.
+- 660. The overall object of a binding private ruling (BPR) is to allow SARS to provide individual taxpayers or "classes" of taxpayers with its views in relation to transactions or facts that are specific to them only. - 661.
 A ruling, therefore, serves to provide guidance as to SARS's views on certain transactions before entering into them and therefore serves to mitigate the risks of proposed transactions.